-Plumas Lake and Sutter Pointe are two examples of this challenge because of their size; location entirely outside of the existing service area; primarily low density, single-family residential design; and, a primary market of out-of-area commuters.
+Plumas Lake and Sutter Pointe are two examples of this challenge because of their size and locations well outside of the existing transit service area; their low density, single-family residential nature; and their primary market being out-of-area commuters.
 Many of those attracted by the lower cost of living and proximity to employment centers in the mid-valley, will be commuting to work in Placer, Sacramento, and Yolo Counties and beyond.
-In addition to these large developments, thousands of new homes along with many hundreds of thousands of square feet of new commercial projects have been constructed, approved or are under consideration in other jurisdictions as well.
-Even individual projects such as the 2012 opening of Yuba College's Sutter County Center at the north edge of Yuba City present significant operational and financial challenges because of the placement of an obvious transit trip generator far from any existing service with no additional funding to support any related service expansion.
+In addition to these developments, thousands of new homes along with many hundreds of thousands of square feet of new commercial projects have either been approved or are under consideration across the region.
+Even recent projects such a Yuba College's Sutter County Center or the Hard Rock Hotel & Casino Sacramento at Fire Mountain present significant operational and financial challenges because of the placement of these obvious trip generators far from any existing service with no additional funding to support any related service expansion.